junqingchang/junqingchang/README.md

 -  I am a Data Scientist based in Singapore

--  Currently pursuing my PhD in Artificial Intelligence at Nanyang Technological University
+-  Graduated PhD in Artificial Intelligence at Nanyang Technological University

 -  Working at Advanced Micro Devices Singapore